Galxe/identity-protocol/README.md

 ## How to run it

-Follow the original tutorial to run the code:
+Follow the original tutorial to initialize the repository:
 ```bash
 # Quick start
 corepack enable